MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-basics.md

 The accessibility-testing demo page inherits the dark or light theme setting from the operating system.
 If we use DevTools to simulate the operating system being set to a light scheme and then refresh the webpage, the **Issues** tool shows six color-contrast problems instead of two.
 (You might see different numbers.)

-1. If it's not open already, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select `F12` to open DevTools.
+1. If it's not open already, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select **F12** to open DevTools.

-1. Press `Esc` to open the Drawer at the bottom of DevTools.
-Select the `+` icon at the top of the drawer to see the list of tools, and then select **Rendering**.
+1. Select **Esc** to open the Drawer at the bottom of DevTools.
+Select the **+** icon at the top of the Drawer to see the list of tools, and then select **Rendering**.
 The Rendering tool appears.

 1. In the **Emulate CSS media feature prefers-color-scheme** dropdown list, select **prefers-color-scheme: light**.